activitypods/activitypods/README.md

 ## Funding

-In 2023 this project was funded through the [NGI0 Entrust Fund](https://nlnet.nl/entrust), a fund established by [NLnet](https://nlnet.nl) with financial support from the European Commission's [Next Generation Internet](https://ngi.eu) program, under the aegis of DG Communications Networks, Content and Technology under grant agreement No 101069594.
+This project is funded through the [NGI0 Entrust Fund](https://nlnet.nl/entrust), a fund established by [NLnet](https://nlnet.nl) with financial support from the European Commission's [Next Generation Internet](https://ngi.eu) program, under the aegis of DG Communications Networks, Content and Technology under grant agreement No 101069594.
 Learn more on the [NLnet project page](https://nlnet.nl/project/ActivityPods).